YotamAviv/oneofus/test_plan.md

     - block
     - clear

-- claim a used key, use Yotam's
+- claim an existing key, use Yotam's
     - (3a okay or Moto, okay, still PROD)
     - verify see options for last statement token
   - trust yourself and fail gracefully
     - Yotam
     - Yotam's delegate
     - yourself